 Think of it like this.
 Your app idea need not be new and exclusive.
 It should come as an inspiration with added innovation.
 Even if not original, create an app that has out of the world user experience.
 Take an existing app, but improvise it and come out with a better version of the concept.
 Add on to the variety and functionality.
 This will definitely bring you to the number one spot on the list.

 3. Get Clear With UI/UX

-The wireframes are just rough drawings, but are undoubtedly very useful in getting the final product.
-Remember to give references of some existing apps to your programmers as it can put a clear picture of your requirement before them.
+The wireframes are just rough drawings but are undoubtedly very useful in getting the final product.
+Remember to give references of some existing apps to your programmers as it can put a clear picture of your requirements before them.
 You can innovate from the screenshots, add on to the functionality and emulate the components, which can give an edge to your app.

 4. Programmer In Charge